isomorfeus/isomorfeus-react/ruby/README.md

 Which component to use?
 - Usually LucidApp and LucidComponent along with some imported javascript components.
+- For MaterialUI LucidMaterial::App and LucidMaterial::Component along with some imported javascript components.

 Specific to Class, Pure, Lucid and LucidMaterial Components:
 - [Events](https://github.com/isomorfeus/isomorfeus-react/blob/master/ruby/docs/events.md)